Sponsor a Dog

 NOTE: People For Animals Agra is a registered Trust in India and all donations are entitled to exemption under section 80G of the Income Tax Act, 1961 INDIA.

 Once you have sponsored a pet, we will put your name against the sponsored pet and for how long you will sponsor.
 You can choose for how long you would like to sponsor.
-It can be for half a month (15 days), 1 month, 2 months, 3 months etc or for lifetime.
+It can be for half a month (15 days), 1 month, 2 months, 3 months etc or 1 year.

 In case you have taken a decision to sponsor, please read the following steps and condition to proceed further.